onflow/cadence/docs/language.md

 SomeStruct()
 ```

-Structures are **copied** when used as an initial value for constant or variable, when assigned to a different variable, or passed as an argument to a function.
+Structures are **copied** when used as an initial value for constant or variable,
+when assigned to a different variable,
+when passed as an argument to a function,
+and when returned from a function:

 ```bamboo,file=struct-behavior.bpl
 // Declare a structure named `SomeStruct`, with a variable integer field